Michael Peterson trial: Owl theory

-In late 2003, a new theory of Kathleen's death was raised: that she had been attacked by a barred owl outside, had fallen after rushing inside, and had been knocked unconscious after hitting her head on the first tread of the stairs.
+In late 2003, a new theory of Kathleen's death was raised: that she had been attacked by a barred owl outside the house, had fallen after rushing inside, and had been knocked unconscious after hitting her head on the first tread of the stairs.
 The owl theory was raised by Durham attorney T. Lawrence Pollard, a neighbor of the Petersons who was not involved in the case but had been following the public details.
 He approached the police suggesting an owl might have been responsible after viewing the autopsy photographs of Kathleen's head wounds.
 Later, when reading the North Carolina State Bureau of Investigation (SBI) evidence list, he found a feather listed as found in Kathleen's hair (despite having previously been informed by the District Attorney's office that no feathers had been found during the investigation).
 The SBI crime lab report listed a microscopic feather and a wooden sliver from a tree limb entangled in a clump of hair that had been pulled out by the roots found clutched in Kathleen's left hand.
-A re-examination of the hair in September 2008 had found another microscopic feather.
+A re-examination of the hair in September 2008 found another microscopic feather.

 According to Pollard, had a jury been presented with this evidence it would have "materially affected their deliberation and therefore would have materially affected their ultimate verdict".
-Prosecutors have ridiculed the claim, and Deborah Radisch, who conducted Kathleen's autopsy, says it was unlikely that an owl or any other bird could have made wounds as deep as those on her scalp.
+Prosecutors have ridiculed the claim.
+Deborah Radisch, the pathologist who conducted Kathleen's autopsy, says it was unlikely that an owl or any other bird could have made wounds as deep as those on her scalp.
 However, Radisch's opinion was challenged by other experts in three separate affidavits filed in 2010.

 Despite interest in this theory among some outside advocates, no motion for a new trial was filed on this point in 2009.
 On March 2, 2017 (following his Alford plea), Peterson's attorney filed a motion to allow him to pay for a bird expert at the Smithsonian Institution to examine feather fragments found in Kathleen's hair to determine whether or not she had been attacked by an owl.
-In 2023, Pollard endorsed the theory presented in the book Death by Talons by Tiddy Smith, which posits that a bird attack was not restricted to the outside path, but continued inside the Petersons' home.
+In 2023, Pollard endorsed the theory presented in the book Death by Talons by Tiddy Smith, which posits that a bird attack was not restricted to the outside path, but continued inside the Petersons' house.